vinckr/site/content/feed.md

 - [Paraguay Loves Mickey, the Cartoon Mouse.
 Disney Doesn’t.](https://archive.ph/TmaOu)
 - [Plain Text Accounting (PTA)](https://plaintextaccounting.org/) - I wanted to use this for myself for ages, I just need to do it already haha - [TRY]
 - [meet.hn](https://meet.hn/) - [TRY]
-- [DiffusionToolkit](https://github.com/RupertAvery/DiffusionToolkit/tree/masterd) - Image viewer and metadata (prompt) searcher for your AI generated images - I really need some tools to organize or just archive my prompts, this could be it - [TRY]

 As you can see I'm experimenting with adding the [TRY] tag to anything that I really want to try out but haven't gotten around to yet.
 Let's see how useful it is.
 Alternatively I could also create a separate document for this...